wendyconditions/weekly-report-automated/README.md

 ## Deployment

 Can be ran as a weekly task via Windows Task Scheduler
-- FromMA and toMA emails and hosts need to be configured
+- FromMA and toMA (to and from) emails and host need to be configured

 ### Prerequisites

-Windows 2008
+Windows 2008+

 ### Installing